Information Science Major at Shady Grove

 Undergraduate Research Experiences

-Opportunities for undergraduate research experience in the iSchool's research centers become available from time to time.
+Opportunities for undergraduate research experience in the INFO College's research centers become available from time to time.
 Participation in an on- or off-campus internship, co-op, or other experiential learning opportunity is strongly encouraged.
-See the Information Science program staff for information on performing research in an iSchool center or lab and contact the Campus Career Services office for assistance in obtaining off-campus positions or experiences.
+See the Information Science program staff for information on performing research in an INFO center or lab, and contact the Campus Career Services office for assistance in obtaining off-campus positions or experiences.

 Internships

 Internships are not required but are strongly encouraged by the program.
 An internship is a real-world application of concepts and theories that students learn in the classroom.
-It involves students providing meaningful work in a career field that is directly related to their major and/or area of career interest.
-An internship is an excellent opportunity for a student to gain professional experience in the information science field, as well as build/expand their professional network.
+It involves students providing meaningful work in a career field directly related to their major and/or career interest.
+An internship is an excellent opportunity for a student to gain professional experience in the information science field and build/expand their professional network.
 The program does not provide internship placements.
-However, students have access to six career/networking events throughout each academic year (at College Park and Shady Grove campuses), giving them an opportunity to meet potential employers from the field.
+However, students have access to six career/networking events throughout each academic year (at College Park and Shady Grove campuses), allowing them to meet potential employers from the field.

 Students should also consult the College Park Career Center and the Shady Grove Career and Internship Services Center for additional internship opportunities.